 The clinical supervisor should have an equal or higher degree, credential, or clinical experience than those they supervise.
 If a clinical supervisor is responsible for a Medicaid funded program, the supervisor should be able to demonstrate familiarity with Medicaid requirements and relevant manuals.
-This applies to all clinic services rendered.
+This applies to all rehabilitation services rendered.

-502.7 SERVICE CERTIFICATION REQUIREMENTS
+503.7 SERVICE CERTIFICATION REQUIREMENTS

-A physician or physician extender must certify the need for Behavioral Health Clinic Coordinated Services by:
+A physician, physician extender, or psychologist must certify the need for Behavioral Health Rehabilitation Coordinated Services by:

-Signing the "Behavior Health Clinic/Rehabilitation Services, Authorization for Services" form within 72 hours of the member's admission to the program for services and prior to the start of treatment.
-If an Initial Service Plan is created on day of intake then a 72 hour authorization form is not required.
+- Signing the "Behavior Health Clinic/Rehabilitation Services, Authorization for Services" form within 72 hours of the member's admission to the program for services and prior to the start of treatment.
+If an Initial Service Plan is created on day of intake then a 72-hour authorization form is not required.
 Upon initiation of the Initial Service Plan, the "Behavior Health Clinic/Rehabilitation Services, and Authorization for Services" form is no longer in effect since it is no longer necessary.
-This form, which is filled out by the provider initiating/admitting staff, authorizes the provision of all Behavioral Health Clinic Services until the development and initiation of the Initial Service Plan.
-The initial service plan must include all information that is required on the 72-hour authorization form.
+This form, which is filled out by the provider initiating/admitting staff, authorizes the provision of all Behavioral Health Rehabilitation Services until the development and initiation of the Initial Service Plan.
+The initial service plan must include all information that is required on the 72-hour authorization form. - If a Medicaid Member is considered to be in Focused Care then a provider cannot bill for a Service Plan and/or Treatment Plan.
+No 72 hour Authorization is required for individuals receiving only Focused Treatment Services.